Robert Malone (American football)

-Robert James Malone (born February 4, 1988) is a former American football punter.
+Robert James Malone (born February 4, 1988) is an American former professional football player who was a punter in the National Football League (NFL).
 He was signed by the Jacksonville Jaguars as an undrafted free agent in 2010.
-He played college football at Fresno State.

-He was also a member of the Tampa Bay Buccaneers, Detroit Lions, San Diego Chargers, New York Jets, and Washington Redskins.
+He played college football for the Fresno State Bulldogs.
+He was also a member of the Tampa Bay Buccaneers, Detroit Lions, San Diego Chargers, New York Jets, Washington Redskins and New York Giants.

 College career

-Malone played college football at Fresno State.
+Malone played college football at California State University, Fresno.
 There he was a first-team All-WAC selection after punting 44 times for a 45.2-yard average, with 17 of his kicks downed inside the opponent's 20-yard line.
 He also kicked 15 punts for 50 or more yards, including a career long of 74.
-In his collegiate career, Malone played in 41 games and punted 120 times for 5,117 yards with a 42.6-yard average and 44 punts inside the 20.
+In his collegiate career with the Bulldogs, Malone played in 41 games and punted 120 times for 5,117 yards with a 42.6-yard average and 44 punts inside the 20.

 Professional career

 Jacksonville Jaguars

 Malone originally entered the NFL as an undrafted free agent with the Jacksonville Jaguars in the spring of 2010.
 However, he was released before training camp by the Jaguars, who stuck with their incumbent punter Adam Podlesh.